azamsharpschool/HelloMarket/README.md

 Press Enter to execute the command.
 This will create the `hellomarketdb` database on your local machine.
 There are many tools available to visualize the database; I recommend using [BeeKeeper Community Edition](https://github.com/beekeeper-studio/beekeeper-studio).

+After creating the database, you can go inside the hello-market-server folder and run `npm install`.
+This will install all the required packages for your server.
+Once, all the packages are installed you need to configure the database using the following settings.
+This should be in ```config.json``` file, which resides inside the ```config``` folder.

 You can use the following configuration to connect BeeKeeper to the database:

 ```json